WAPOR 75th Annual Conference

 Naomi C. Turner Prize: This prize honors the best paper written and presented at the annual conference by a student(s).
 This prize was endowed by WAPOR past president Fred Turner in memory of his mother.
 Fred was president of WAPOR from 1989-1990.
 The author(s) will receive $500.

 Submission: For the prizes above, the author(s) will have had their abstract accepted for presentation to the WAPOR 75th Annual Conference.
-Authors will then submit their completed papers electronically by the deadline of September 30, 2022 (by 11:59 pm ET).
+Authors will then submit their completed papers electronically by the deadline of September 30, 2022 (October 30 for Alexis de Tocqueville Award).
 Entries are expected to be approximately 15 to 25 pages in length and may have multiple authors.
 All authors on an entry must meet the eligibility requirements for the award.

 A panel of researchers from WAPOR’s membership–drawn from the academic, government, and commercial sectors–will judge submissions.
 Competitors will be notified of a decision prior to the start of the annual conference.
 The committees reserve the right not to give an award.